Summer Study + Intern on the Italian Coast

 Head to beautiful Sorrento, Italy on the Amalfi Coast for a life-changing summer!
-This unique program combines traditional study with an academic internship that will put your studies into practice and prepare you for the working world.
-You’ll live and learn at Sant’Anna Institute, a beautiful campus overlooking a quaint fishing village and marina.
+This 10-week program integrates conventional academic learning with a hands-on internship, equipping you with practical skills for your future career.
+You'll live and learn at Sant'Anna Institute, a beautiful campus overlooking a quaint fishing village and marina.
 Take a short stroll into Sorrento to enjoy its cafe-lined streets and soak up la dolce vita.

 Highlights: